Notification Settings

 Disable Notifications for a DNS Record Group

-You can disable all notifications for a DNS record group by toggling the "Notifications" option to "Off":
+You can turn off all notifications for a DNS record group by toggling the "Notifications" option to "Off":

 Turn off notifications for a DNS record group